dagraham/etm-dgraham/README.md

 		With both a **date** and a **time** specified and with `float` as the timezone, this would be interpreted as `Fri, Jan 5, 2018 2pm`, in whatever happens to be the local timezone, and would be serialized as `{T}:20180105T1400N`.
 Note the appended `N` to indicate that this is a naive datetime and that the datetime has not been converted.

-    The assumption here is that when a user enters a date, a date is what the user wants.
+	- The assumption here is that when a user enters a date, a date is what the user wants.
 When both a date and time are given, what the user wants is a datetime and, most probably, one based on the local timezone.
 Less probably, one based on a different timezone and that requires the additon of the `@z` and the timezone.
 Still less probably, one that floats and this requires the addition of the `@z` and `float`.
 	- When an item with an aware `@s` entry repeats, the hour of the repetition instance *ignores* daylight savings time changes.
 E.g., with

 				@s Fri Jan 26 2018 2pm @r m -1FR @z US/Eastern
 		the first three repetitions would all be at 2pm even though the first two are EST and the third is EDT:

 				Fri Jan 26 2018 2:00PM
 				Fri Feb 23 2018 2:00PM
 				Fri Mar 30 2018 2:00PM
 - Display:
     - Naive dates are displayed without conversion and without a starting time.
     - Naive datetimes are displayed without conversion.
     - Aware datetimes are converted to the current local timezone.
 E.g., in the US/Eastern timezone, `fri 2p` would display as starting at 2pm on Jan 5 if the computer is still in the Eastern timezone but would display as starting at 11am if the computer had been moved to the Pacific timezone.
 Similarly, `@s fri 2p @z US/Pacific` would display as starting at 5pm if the computer were in the Eastern timezone.
     - When *editing* an item with an aware datetime, the datetime is displayed in the timezone specified in `@z`.
     - Datetimes are rounded to the nearest minute for display.
-- **New**
-	- *Simple repetition* is supported using a combination of `@s` and `@+` entries.
-E.g.,

-				* my event @s 2018-02-15 3p @+ 2018-03-02 4p, 2018-03-12 9a

-		would repeat at 3pm on Feb 15, 4pm on Mar 2 and 9am on Mar 12.
-Note that there is no `@r` entry and that the datetimes from `@s` and from `@+` are combined.
-With an `@r` entry, on the other hand, only datetimes from the recurrence rule that fall on or after the `@s` entry are used.
-This replaces and simplifies the old `@r l`, list only, repetition frequency.

 ## [The relevant datetime of an item](#toc)